miguelslemos/stock_portfolio/README.md

 ```

 The script will:
-1. Process all transactions from PDF confirmations
+1. Process all operations from PDF confirmations
 2. Calculate portfolio metrics
 3. Generate yearly reports
 4. Display current position and profit/loss information